Capital City Investments

 Your message has been submitted, and a banker will respond by the next business day.
 If you would like to speak with a banker right away, please call us or choose our live online chat option.
 View complete hours and contact information.

-Bill began his career at Capital City Bank in 1978 and worked in numerous capacities before being named president and chief executive officer of Capital City Bank Group, Inc. in January 1995.
-He was elected chairman in 2003 and also serves as the chairman of the Capital City Bank Board of Directors.
+Bill began his career at Capital City Bank in 1978 and worked in numerous capacities before being named chief executive officer of Capital City Bank Group, Inc. in 1995 and chairman in 2003.
 Florida Trend Magazine recognizes him as one of the 500 most influential business executives in the state.

 Bill's alma mater is Florida State University where he remains actively involved as a member of the Florida State Athletic Board.
 He was inducted to the FSU College of Business Hall of Fame in 2009.